 Changes in student information (address and phone number) may be made online at MyUH.
-A Change of Information form is also available at Admission and Records and at Outreach Centers in Hana and Lahaina and on Lana'i, and Molokai.
+A Change of Information form is also available at Admission and Records and Outreach Centers at Hana, Lahaina, Lana'i, and Molokai.
 Students may also consult with a counselor regarding a change to their major.